Marriage and Family Therapy

 Prepare for service in the mental health sector and in specialized church or parachurch counselling ministries.

-The Master of Arts in Marriage and Family Therapy (MAMFT) helps you meet the academic requirements to gain professional recognition with five accrediting groups, including recognition as a Clinical Fellow of the Association for Marriage and Family Therapy (AAMFT), a Registered Marriage and Family Therapist (RMFT) with the Canadian Association for Marriage and Family Therapy (CAMFT), and a member of the Professional Association of Christian Counsellors and Psychotherapists (PACCP).
+The Master of Arts in Marriage and Family Therapy (MAMFT) helps you meet the academic requirements to gain professional recognition with accrediting groups, including membership with the Canadian Association for Marriage and Family Therapy (CAMFT), the Canadian Counselling and Psychotherapy Association (CCPA), and the Professional Association of Christian Counsellors and Psychotherapists (PACCP).

 Study the theory and practice of marriage and family therapy, receive a biblical and theological foundation, and complete hands-on practicums that will help you counsel with confidence.